 Exchange users might also be interested in Convert EDB to PST Format by using ExMerge.exe Utility

 Corruption in Exchange Server

 Unluckily, an EDB file is not immune to corruption.
-Although the latest version of MS Exchange Server 2010 is more secure than its previous versions, however, corruption can take place in Exchange database files.
+Although the latest version of Microsoft Exchange Server 2010 is more secure than its previous versions, however, corruption can take place in Exchange database files.
 Having a corrupt Exchange database file is the most frustrating situation for both Exchange administrators and users.
 It’s quite challenging to fix this corruption or repair Exchange database files.
 You’re lucky enough if you’re having a valid and updated backup.
 You can easily restore the copies of your data from the backup file.
 But what would happen if there’s backup file?
 As the fact says that no computer file is immune to corruption, so as the backup file.
-There are various reasons which can cause corruption in BKF files.
+There are various reasons which can cause corruption in BKF file.
 Having no backup and a corrupt backup file is all same because you can’t restore your lost data back in both the situations.

 How to Repair Exchange Database?

 If there’s no backup or if it’s corrupt, you can try to repair Exchange database with the help of Eseutil and Isinteg utilities, built-in tools in MS Exchange Server.
 Before using these tools, you need to perform some operations, such as